 Small fluid-filled blisters called vesicles appear on the fingers, hands, and feet.
 They are most common along the edges of the fingers, toes, palms, and soles.
 These blisters can be very itchy.
 They also cause scaly patches of skin that flake or get red, cracked, and painful.

 Scratching leads to skin changes and skin thickening.
-Large blisters may cause pain.
+Large blisters may cause pain or can get infected.

 Exams and Tests

-Your health care provider may be able to diagnose this condition by looking at your skin.
+Your doctor may be able to diagnose this condition by looking at your skin.

 A skin biopsy may be needed to rule out other causes, such as a fungal infection or psoriasis.